 If you and your partner live in different districts, you will need to attend separate register offices to give notice.

-If you are marrying outside the district in which you live, in a church or registered building that is not your usual place of worship, you may need to set up residency in that area.
+If you are marrying in a church or registered building that is not your usual place of worship and outside the district in which you live, you may need to set up residency in that area.
 Call the Ceremonies Team to discuss this on 01243 642122.

 If you or your partner have been married/formed a civil partnership before and that marriage/civil partnership was dissolved in any country other than England or Wales, there will be a fee to pay for consideration of the foreign divorce documents.